coltonmilbrandt/gwin-app/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-## Local Pool Deployment with Front-End and Metamask
+## Local Deployment with Front-End and Metamask

 Follow the smart contract instructions for [local deployment](https://github.com/coltonmilbrandt/gwin-protocol#local-pool-deployment-with-front-end-and-metamask)

 > Note: You will need to change the local contract address for development.

-## Running Scripts and Deployment on Goerli Test Net
+## Test Net Deployment with Goerli

+### Connecting to Deployed Test Contract

+You can use the current contract address in the code to connect to the already deployed Goerli test contract.
+This is very simple, and just requires that you connect your MetaMask on the Goerli test net.

+> Note: Make sure you [grab some test net ETH](https://goerlifaucet.com/) if you need it.

+### Deploying Your Own Contract

-Follow the smart contract instructions for [getting connected to Goerli](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net)
+Follow the smart contract instructions for [deploying contract to Goerli](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net).

-> Note: The Goerli address will be set to the latest deployment, but if you want, feel free to use the directions [here](https://github.com/coltonmilbrandt/gwin-protocol#running-scripts-and-deployment-on-goerli-test-net) to deploy your own contract.
+> Note: The Goerli address will be set to the current test contract, so make sure you change the contract address in your code.
+And be sure to [grab some test net ETH](https://goerlifaucet.com/) if you need it.